nystudio107/seomatic/README.md

 ## Changelog

-### 1.1.11 -- 2016.04.06
+### 1.1.11 -- 2016.04.08

-* Fixed] Fixed an issue with rendering the humans.tx and robots.txt templates
+* [Fixed] Fixed an issue with rendering the humans.tx and robots.txt templates
 * [Improved] An HTML comment is added if the Google Analytics script is not included due to LivePreview or devMode being on
 * [Improved] Updated the README.md